Best Lightweight Folding Mobility Scooter UK (2026)

 Range is just okay

 The range is 13 miles.
-That’s more than the new Elite model (which has a range of just 9 miles) but less than our the Wisging and Betty & Bertie scooters on this list.
-They’ll keep going for 15 miles and 21 miles, respectively.
+That’s more than the new Elite model (which has a range of just 9 miles) but less than the iCan and Luxe World scooters on this list.
+They’ll keep going for 10 miles and 12.4 miles, respectively.
 And you’ll get a lot more than that with some of the bigger Class 3 models (range is always going to be smaller with smaller, more portable scooters).

 The seat’s a little small for some users